-This is the apparent point of coincidence, in terms of strategic perception, between Tel Aviv and Ankara21.
+This is the apparent point of coincidence, in terms of strategic perception, between Tel Aviv and Ankara.
 Obviously, Tel Aviv thinks that the only guarantee for the security of its state is the Anglo-Saxon military control over Cyprus, which would never allow for a pro-Arab shift of the Cyprus Republic, more importantly in the present conjuncture of the American involvement in Iraq.

-In conclusion, it should be noted that any decision aiming to resolve the Cyprus issue, if it were to be compatible with the interests of Hellenism, should not, under any circumstances, be taken before the consolidation of peace and democracy in Iraq22.
-This is because the qualitative change of the Baghdad regime brought about by the mostly Anglo-Saxon invasion will result into new balances in the region of the M. East and will formulate all the requirements which Israel considers necessary for the consolidation of its security.
-This development will create the necessary security climate in Tel Aviv that will lead to a more positive stand towards the quality of the solution proposed for the Cyprus issue, to the benefit of both communities and not towards an one-sided solution benefiting the Turkish Cypriot side only.
+In conclusion, it should be noted that any decision aiming to resolve the Cyprus issue, if it were to be compatible with the interests of Hellenism, should not, under any circumstances, be taken before the consolidation of peace and democracy in Iraq.
+This is because the qualitative change of the Baghdad regime brought about by the mostly Anglo-Saxon invasion will result into new balances in the region of the M. East and will formulate all the requirements which Israel considers necessary for the consoliby a friendly government".